Improving the teaching of reading at Key Stage 2

 The approach encompasses the key principles of effective reading provision and fully meets the requirements of the National Curriculum by creating deep understanding of texts, developing oracy around reading and increasing breadth of reading.
 Destination Reader also helps to build a culture of reading for pleasure and purpose.
 The programme includes the following elements:

-- one day of core leadership training (two delegates per school)
+- two days of core leadership training (two delegates per school)

 - package of programme materials

 - access to the Destination Reader online resources (for the school year of purchase)

 We continue to support Destination Reader schools through an annual subscription which ensures access to termly forums for sharing practice, updated materials and curriculum resources.